 - a) Students learn to prepare rocks and minerals for specific analytical applications and apply these methods.
-They amplify their knowledge in X-ray techniques and are able to deduce on the composition and formation conditions of these samples. - b) This course is primarily assigned to the M.Sc. program Sustainable Materials Crystalline Materials.
-Details are given in the module guide book of this program.
+They amplify their knowledge in several techniques and are able to deduce on the composition and formation conditions of these samples. - b) This course covers spectroscopic and diffraction methods and the students will be able to differentiate the interaction between crystalline material with probe beams like X-rays, ionized particles, electrons and photons.
+They interpret the outcome of these interactions for mass spectroscopy, surface analysis, diffraction and tomography.

-- a) The emphasis of this course is on important mineralogical techniques used in ore geology, petrology, geomaterials, soil science, and environmental science.
-Students explore various methods, e.g. cathodoluminescence, fluid inclusions on heating-freezing stage, reflected light microscopy, clay mineral preparation techniques etc. both in theory and in the laboratory, where hands-on experience is an essential part of the course. - b) See module guide book of the M.Sc. program Sustainable Materials Crystalline Materials.
+a) The emphasis of this course is on important mineralogical techniques used in ore geology, petrology, geomaterials, soil science, and environmental science.
+Students explore various methods, e.g. cathodoluminescence, fluid inclusions on heating-freezing stage, reflected light microscopy, clay mineral preparation techniques etc. both in theory and in the laboratory, where hands-on experience is an essential part of the course.